lyijin/working_with_dna_meth/README.rst

 1. Genome preparation

-   This command assumes that bowtie2 can be called directly on the command line.
+   This command assumes that ``bowtie2`` can be called directly on the command line.
 If it doesn't work, then look into the ``--path_to_bowtie`` command.

    Genome file has to sit in a folder of its own.
 Use symlinks within the folder to save space.

-   ``$ ~/tools/bismark_v0.17.0/bismark_genome_preparation --verbose --bowtie2 .``
+   ``~/tools/bismark_v0.17.0/bismark_genome_preparation --verbose --bowtie2 .``

 2. Running Bismark

-   ``$ ~/tools/bismark_v0.17.0/bismark relative/path/to/prepared/genome --bowtie2 --score_min L,0,-0.6 -1 blah_R1.trim.gz -2 blah_R2.trim.gz -p 12 --bam``
+   ``~/tools/bismark_v0.17.0/bismark relative/path/to/prepared/genome --bowtie2 --score_min L,0,-0.6 -1 blah_R1.trim.gz -2 blah_R2.trim.gz -p 12 --bam``

    Of all the commands here, the ``--score_min`` stands out as the unexplainable non-default.
 This exact command was suggested by the program creator in one of the forum posts (http://seqanswers.com/forums/showthread.php?t=40496) when someone complained they obtained very low mapping rates for their data.

+      "you haven't mentioned the read length or the genome you are working with, is it a good assembly or still quite rough?
+Do you expect many SNPs?
+Do you expect insertions or deletions in the reads?
+In any case I would try running Bismark in Bowtie 2 mode (--bowtie2), which allows mapping with InDels and also has a function (--score_min) for the number of mismatches and/or InDels that scales with the read length.
+This is set very stringently by default (L,0,-0.2), but could be relaxed somewhat to see if this helps your mapping efficiency.
+As a guideline, --score_min L,0,-0.2 would allow ~3 mismatches for a 100bp read, --score_min L,0,-0.6 would allow up to 10 mismatches and/or Indels.
+If you just want to test these things you can use the -u option to just use a subset of the reads."
-This equation controls how "loose" the mapping should be--and from testing, I can vouch that this cutoff strikes a good balance between sensitivity and accuracy. ``--score_min`` is a Bowtie2 parameter, read its docs if you want to know what it means EXACTLY.

-   NOTE: ``bowtie2``'s default ``--score-min`` is ``L,-0.6,-0.6`` for end-to-end mapping.
+   ``--score-min`` controls how "loose" the mapping should be--and from testing, I can vouch that this cutoff strikes a good balance between sensitivity and accuracy. ``--score_min`` is a Bowtie2 parameter, read its docs if you want to know what it means EXACTLY.
+To pre-empt a bit of confusion if you actually DO read the docs, Bowtie2's default ``--score-min`` is ``L,-0.6,-0.6`` for end-to-end mapping.
 This default setting is OVERRIDDEN by ``bismark``--``bismark`` sets this parameter as ``L,0,-0.2`` if one does not override its defaults.
 We're basically overriding ``bismark``'s defaults to bring it more in line with ``bowtie2``'s default setting.

    In this pipeline, ``--score_min`` is the BIGGEST determinant of the results.
 This is the one thing I'll optimise if my results look weird.
 If mapping rates are really low (< 20%), I suggest using ``L,0,-0.9`` or ``L,0,-1.2``.